Do you want to grow the best tomatoes?

 3. Arkansas Traveler

-Of Russian origin, the color of this indeterminate beefsteak-style is a blend of purple, red, and brown hues.
+Of Russian origin, the color of this indeterminate beefsteak-style cultivar is a blend of purple, red, and brown hues.
+Fruits can weigh up to 12 ounces.

 Supply climbing support for this hearty, disease-resistant variety, and enjoy a continuous supply of vegetables from its 80-day maturity until the first frost.